aashish-jain/pintos/README.md

 <h3> Pintos </h3>

-Impemented Project 1 and 2 with all cases passing.
+Impemented Project 1 (multi-threading) and Project 2 (User Programs) with all cases passing.